Covid-19 Lockdown Status

 - AioFlo Pipe Flow Calculator

 Calculate pipe sizes, flowrates and pressure drops for liquids and gases.
 Includes K-values for a wide selection of fittings and valves, and it has built in databases for pipe size and roughness.
-Flowrates can be expressed in mass or volumetric terms.
+Density and viscosity data is built in for water, steam, air and 22 common gases.
+Flowrates can be expressed in mass or volumetric terms and gas flows can be specified or calculated at standard conditions.
 It has extremely powerful and flexible units handling capabilities.
+Pump sizing calculator includes total dynamic head and drive power required.
+Includes the Uconeer unit converter and steam tables.

 - Packed Column Calculator